dlesbre/bibtex-autocomplete/README.md

   ```
   and then restarting your shell

-If using another shell then bash/zsh on Linux or MacOS, support is not guaranteed.
+If using another shell than bash/zsh on Linux or MacOS, support is not guaranteed.
 See [github.com/kislyuk/argcomplete/contrib](https://github.com/kislyuk/argcomplete/tree/develop/contrib) for instructions on getting it working on other shells.

 ### Dependencies